wilmerkrisp/archidoc/README.md

 for using plugin in gradle

-1) configure plugin in build.gradle
+1) configure plugin in build.gradle, select whrere to put file and your programm packages for analysis.

+plugins {
+    id 'life.expert.archidoc' version '1.0.0'
+    }

 archidoc {
     file  "$buildDir/architecture/classdiagram.dot"
     packages ='life.expert'